catspeed-cc/releasehelper-menu/README.md

 ~ mooleshacat

 P.S.
-This small dev release helper menu helped me find a few bugs in the menu's for the dockerized projects I made. \
+This small dev release helper menu helped me find a few bugs in the menu's command execution for the dockerized projects I made. \
 P.P.S.
 The fixes will be in the v1.1.3 compatibility version I am working on.

 EOF